manu-2213/InSightMail/README.md

-# **BlindMail**
+# **InSightMail**
 ## **Empowering Communication for the Visually Impaired**

-BlindMail is thoughtfully crafted to enhance accessibility, enabling individuals who are blind to seamlessly manage and communicate through their Gmail inbox.
-Leveraging the advanced Gemma 2 model, BlindMail transforms email interaction into an intuitive and natural language experience.
+InSightMail is thoughtfully crafted to enhance accessibility, enabling individuals who are blind to seamlessly manage and communicate through their Gmail inbox.
+Leveraging the advanced Gemma 2 model, InSightMail transforms email interaction into an intuitive and natural language experience.

 ## **Key Features:**
 - Email Summarization: Quickly grasp the essence of your messages with concise and clear summaries.